liamdoan/react-PERN-auth-module/README.md

 Full authentication model with React-Nodejs-Espress-MongoDB, redux.

-- After user signs up, an email with verification code is sent to user email.
+- After user signs up, an email with verification code is sent to user email (currently tested ok with Mailtrap demo, and demo service only allows Mailtrap to send emails to user's own account email address - me).
 - After providing correct code, user account will be verified, and then direct to login page.
 - User logs in, and will be direct to Homepage which is a `protected route`, only authenticated user can see.
 - With cookie, if user session is still valid, user will not have to log in if browser is shut down or refreshed.